MikeEngerer/trip-planner/README.md

 1. ```git clone <new folder>```
 2. In both root and server folders: ```npm i```
 3. Within psql environment: ```create database <db name> owner <user>```
-4. From within server folder: ```knex migrate:latest```
-5. Create a .env in the server folder and add the following:
+4. Create a .env in the server folder and add the following:
 ```
 DB_HOST=localhost
 DB_USER=<user>